» Configuring GitHub Enterprise Access

 The rest of this page explains the GitHub Enterprise versions of these steps.

-Important: TFE needs to contact your GitHub Enterprise instance during setup and during normal operation.
-For the SaaS version of TFE, this means GitHub Enterprise must be internet-accessible; for private installs of TFE, you must have network connectivity between your TFE and GitHub Enterprise instances.
+Important: Terraform Cloud needs to contact your GitHub Enterprise instance during setup and during normal operation.
+For the SaaS version of Terraform Cloud, this means GitHub Enterprise must be internet-accessible; for Terraform Enterprise, you must have network connectivity between your Terraform Enterprise and GitHub Enterprise instances.

-Open your GitHub Enterprise instance in your browser and log in as whichever account you want TFE to act as.
+In a new browser tab, open your GitHub Enterprise instance and log in as whichever account you want Terraform Cloud to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.

 Navigate to GitHub's Register a New OAuth Application page.